monfla00/meetup-presentations/2016-hello-analytics/content.md

 Agenda
 -------------------------------------------------------

-* Inspirations
+* Why do we want to measure everything?
-* Interview Questions
+* Time series databases
-* Cars / Birds / Statistics / Switches
+* Push vs Pull
-* Continuous Delivery
+* Vanity metrics
-* Interview Answers
+* Correlation of events
 * Q / A

 ---

-The Lean principles
+Lean principles
 -----------------------------------------------------

 1. The principles of Flow